-Park Strip Landscaping

-The intent of the park strip landscaping standard is that thirty three percent (33%) or more of the park strip surface be covered with vegetation within three (3) years of planting or when planting has reached maturity, whichever comes first.
+Park Strip Landscaping The intent of the park strip landscaping standard is that thirty three percent (33%) or more of the park strip surface be covered with vegetation within three (3) years of planting or when planting has reached maturity, whichever comes first.
 For lots with two (2) or more street frontages, this standard shall be applied separately to each adjacent park strip on each street frontage.
 It shall be the property owner's responsibility to ensure that erosion does not deposit soil or other material on sidewalks or in the street.
 Materials such as bark, shredded plant material, and compost, may be used as water conserving mulch for plants and may also be used as the only material in portions of a park strip.
 Gravel, rocks, and boulders, may be used on portions of the park strip.
 Large diameter rocks and boulders shall be kept a minimum of eighteen inches (18") away from existing street trees.
 Organic mulch or gravel shall be used near existing street trees.
 No annuals are allowed within the park strip landscape.

-Transitional Landscape Zone

-The Transitional Landscape Zone is that portion of a homesite that falls outside of the Enhanced Landscape Zone but is disturbed during construction and within which an Owner must enhance/revegetate the landscape.
-All areas of the homesite which were disturbed by construction activity must be restored and revegetated, and must be appropriately tended, until the new landscape and natural vegetation is reestablished.
-The Transitional Landscape Zone is that area that transitions from the Enhanced Landscape Zone to an adjacent homesite or to a Natural Landscape Zone.
-Plant lists B and C contain a list of plant materials that are appropriate for use in the Transitional Landscape Zone.

-In order to blend Improvements with the site, plant materials are to be planted in natural groupings to mimic the natural planting patterns found on and around the site.

-The line of interface between this Transitional Zone and the natural landscape or adjacent home shall occur along a soft edged irregular creating a smooth, natural transition.

-New plantings are to be used to frame important view sheds, reduce the visual impact of the residence, and screen outdoor service areas and other Improvements from adjacent Homesites and off-site views.

-No manicured or groomed yards shall be located within the Transitional Landscape Zone.
+Natural Landscape Zone The Natural Landscape Zone is that portion of the lot that lies outside of the homes disturbed area of construction, and must remain as natural area, or revegetated area to the standards outlined in this section.
+Most Cottage and Park Home lots will not contain natural landscape zones.
+Only those lots adjacent to existing natural open space may have natural landscape zones within the lot area.
+The Natural Landscape Zone is to be planted only with those plant materials identified within Plant List C.

+Landscape transitions to existing open spaces should be carefully planted so as to best create a seamless revegetated landscape.
+In addition, the density and mix of any added plant material in the Natural Landscape Zone will be required to approximate the density and mix found in the general area.
+Excluding trees, permanent irrigation of the Natural Area on homesites with existing vegetation is not permitted, since the indigenous vegetation does not require additional water.
+Permanent irrigation of the Natural Area can lead to disease and death of the native plants, and aid in the spread of undesirable plant species or weeds.
+Temporary irrigation of all revegetation in the Natural Areas is allowed.
+Permanent irrigation for newly planted trees is permitted.
 Plant material and irrigation in the ROW shall be installed and maintained by the Lot Owner.

-Only Drip Irrigation is allowed in the Transitional Zone.

-Landscaping should transition from enhanced plantings to adjacent homes or native areas

 Park Home or Cottage Home Lot